mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

 * A VPC is a virtual network that can contain EC2 instances as well as other AWS resources
 * Every VPC is logically isolated from all other networks
 * Connections to other VPCs, the internet, and your own network can be set up
-* VPC Exists only in one region and you can have multiple VPCs in your account
+* VPC Exists only in one region, and you can have multiple VPCs in your account

 ## CIDR Blocks